rajitachandak/rajitachandak.github.io/publications.markdown

 - **Spatial Point Analysis of Segregated Communities and Enviornmental Justice Factors in New York**
 <br>
-*Research completed in 2017 as a part of NSF-REU at [CSU Chico](https://www.csuchico.edu) with
+*Research completed in 2017 as a part of NSF-REU (Award NSF 1559788) at [CSU Chico](https://www.csuchico.edu) with
 [Dr. Ben Nolting](http://www.bennolting.org).*